 Piazza is our class Q&A and discussion forum.
 You can you find it on the left ribbon in our Canvas course.
 What is it for?
-For one, it's a great place to ask any and all your non-personal questions, and where you will receive efficient help.
-You can also use it to communicate with one another and to share information and resources.
-What will you need to do?
+For one, it's your 24/7 place to ask any and all your non-personal questions, and where you will receive efficient help.
+You can also use it to communicate with classmates and to share information and resources.
+What will you be doing?
 For top engagement points, students should aim to regularly be active on Piazza through helping provide answers, occasionally taking part in their choice of discussions, and in following along with the relevant posts (NB: you are not expected to read all the posts!).
 How can you get started?
-Ensure you sign up with your preferred first name, surname, and ideally your UBC email address.
+Sign up at the start of the course with both your first name and surname, and ideally your UBC email address.
 My welcome message on Piazza explains how to use the forum.
-Let me know you have read my message by providing your poll response.
+You can show you have read my message by providing your poll response, and to start collecting your engagement points.

-Piazza does have an annoying fault.
+- Piazza is a valuable resource, but it does have an annoying fault.
 By default, it will email you constant updates on posts.
-Save yourself a headache now by changing the settings - click on the cog symbol in the blue ribbon (top right), then select "Account/Email Settings".
-You can completely unsubscribe from receiving email updates, and just pop by Piazza regularly at your own time.
+Save yourself a headache now by right away changing the settings click on the cog symbol in the blue ribbon (top right), then select "Account/Email Settings".
+You can completely unsubscribe from receiving email updates, and just pop by Piazza regularly at your own time. - Piazza measures various statistics, and thus students engaging with Piazza may receive engagement credits in different ways.
+One of the highest valued engagement methods on Piazza is to help answer your peers' questions if you think you know the answer.
+But don't worry we will be on hand to 'endorse' correct answers, and can correct any less accurate responses. - You can make anonymous posts anytime, but note that Piazza does not add anonymous posts to the overall engagement score.

-Class Preparation: There will often be selected readings such as of media or an article before class.
-There will be no pre-class readings from the textbook.
-Tip: I invite you to look over the notes from each previous class, however briefly.
-Remember to bring a device with your iClicker app and your name plate to every class.
+Class Preparation: There will typically be a brief selected reading or the like before each class.
+There will be no textbook pre-readings before each lecture.
+Tip: I invite you to look over the notes from each previous class, however briefly, e.g. as you wait for class to start.
+To help maximise your engagement points, bring your iClicker and your name plate to every class.